 With all the talk about cyberbullying and cyberstalking, it’s important to keep one thing in mind: kids can and do get physically attacked.
 Don’t get us wrong—we’re huge fans of online safety, and if you have kids you should definitely take steps to protect them from online intimidation and harassment.
 (The RCMP has a useful webpage on the topic.)
 But whether contact with a predator

 Thinking about taking up self-defence?
 Good.
 That’s a major first step.
 But think carefully before you enrol in a self-defence school.
 Choosing the proper one is extremely important — in fact, choosing the wrong school can be worse than not learning how to defend yourself at all.
 Read on to find out how to spot a bad self-defence school.
 So how do you spot a bad defence school?

-In the wake of the #metoo movement, it’s more obvious than ever that all women should learn self defense.
-You’re most likely aware by now that a long list of powerful men stand accused of sexual misconduct you w sexual assault.
-That alone should serve as a sobering reminder that sexual assault doesn’t just happen in movies and TV shows: it can and does happen in
+In the wake of the #metoo movement, it’s more obvious than ever that all women should learn self-defense.
+You’re most likely aware by now that a long list of powerful men stands accused of sexual misconduct andor sexual assault.
+That alone should serve as a sobering reminder that sexual assault doesn’t just happen in movies and TV shows: it can and does happen in real life.